POSITION IDENTIFICATION

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-2. Procures materials, supplies, and equipment for the department that meets the needs of the department and complies with University purchasing guidelines and principles by maintaining 100 percent accountability of all mechanical equipment and supplies received in the department, checking the condition and accuracy of shipments, assisting in keeping verifiable and accurate records of all shipments, purchase orders, packing slips, invoices, receipts and related shipping documents for items delivered to the Facilities Management Department, and sorting, classifying, and storing those items for ready identification and inventory.
+6. Complies with University purchasing guidelines and principles by maintaining strict accountability of all mechanical equipment and supplies received in the department, checking the condition and accuracy of shipments, resolving discrepancies with vendors, assisting in keeping verifiable and accurate records of all shipments, purchase orders, packing slips, invoices, receipts and related shipping documents for items delivered to the Facilities Management department, and sorting, classifying, and storing those items for ready identification and inventory.

-4. Assists in maintaining departmental tools, equipment, and machinery in operational condition by inspecting tools and equipment when returned to the stores area, making minor repairs or replacing parts within the capability to do so, and performing periodic maintenance and cleaning of tools and equipment as prescribed in the operator's manual or as directed.
+9. Assists in maintaining departmental tools, equipment, and machinery in operational condition by inspecting tools and equipment when returned to the stores area, making recommendations for and coordinating minor repairs or replacement of parts, and coordinating periodic maintenance and cleaning of tools and equipment as prescribed in the operator's manual or as directed.

-7. Assists in the evacuation of mechanical equipment requiring repair by the manufacturers or contracted mechanical service shops by inventorying and packing such items and performing associated shipment procedures as required.
+13. Assists in the shipping of mechanical equipment requiring repair by the manufacturers or contracted mechanical service shops by inventorying and packing such items and performing associated shipment procedures as required.

 SUPERVISION